dustinpfister/blog_posts/_posts/js-onchange.md

 state.figure();
 ```

 Here I am using Function.call to use the Array.forEach method as a way to loop over the children property of my controls div.
-This is necessary if I want to use an Array method like Array.forEach with the children property becuase it is not an Array but rather an HTMLCollection.
+This is necessary if I want to use an Array method like Array.forEach with the children property because it is not an Array but rather an HTMLCollection.